zarf-dev/zarf/README.md

 <img align="right" alt="zarf logo" src=".images/zarf-logo.png"  height="256" />

-Zarf eliminates the [complexity of air gap software delivery](https://www.itopstimes.com/contain/air-gap-kubernetes-considerations-for-running-cloud-native-applications-without-the-cloud/) for Kubernetes clusters and cloud native workloads using a declarative packaging strategy to support DevSecOps in offline and semi-connected environments.
+Zarf eliminates the [complexity of air gap software delivery](https://www.itopstimes.com/contain/air-gap-kubernetes-considerations-for-running-cloud-native-applications-without-the-cloud/) for Kubernetes clusters and cloud-native workloads using a declarative packaging strategy to support DevSecOps in offline and semi-connected environments.

 📦 Out of the Box Features